Indiana Non Formal

 The CDA early childhood education course provided through the Indiana Non Formal CDA Project is available to individuals at no cost contingent upon meeting the eligibility criteria established relating to financial and service need.
 The scholarship supports the cost of instruction, textbooks, adult education support and advisor services, and final CDA assessment/credentialing.

 Earn a $200 bonus awarded upon the successful completion of 120 clock-hours of CDA early childhood education and the awarding of the CDA Credential.

 Indiana AEYC directly provides the CDA in partnership with OECOSL, Department of Workforce Development and local Adult Education Programs.
 Please contact Indiana AEYC directly for the class nearest you.

 HOW DO I KNOW IF I’M ELIGIBLE?

-- Working 30 or more hours per week, earning $15.00 or less per hour as a teacher/teacher assistant, or $18.00 or less per hour as a director/administrator
+- Work 25 or more hours per week, earning $20.00/hr or less as a teacher/teacher assistant, OR $20.00/hr or less as a director/administrator

 *You must meet these criteria in order to be eligible for an Indiana Non-Formal CDA scholarship.